Arkanoid vs. Space Invaders

 is a paid mobile game developed by Taito and published by Taito in Japan and Square Enix worldwide.
 As the name suggests, it is a crossover between Arkanoid and Space Invaders and has gameplay elements adapted from both games.
 The game was released without any prior announcement by Square Enix internationally on May 17, 2017.
-It got re-released on Nintendo Switch and PlayStation 4 as part of Space Invaders Invincible Collection and Space Invaders Forever.
+It was re-released on Nintendo Switch and PlayStation 4 as part of Space Invaders Invincible Collection and Space Invaders Forever.

 Gameplay

 The game includes elements borrowed from Space Invaders and Arkanoid.
 The player maneuvers the Vaus spacecraft along the blue region located at the bottom of the screen, and must deflect a ball at a formation of bricks and Space Invaders aliens.
 The player will need to avoid fire from the enemy aliens, although the player can deflect the shots at them.
 The goal of each stage is to destroy the formation of bricks as well as the aliens, and the player moves forward to the next stage once this goal has been completed.
 The player travels through several different worlds, with each world containing four stages.
-At the final stage, the player must defeat a final boss before moving on.
+In the final stage, the player must defeat a final boss before moving on.
 Once a world has been completed, the player will acquire a random power-up in the form of characters representing older Taito properties, such as Bubble Bobble, Darius and Psychic Force.